-Show them that you, as a brand, know their struggles and this will pave the path towards making them realize how you can be a solution (and that’s when the big bucks come in!)
+Show them that you, as a brand, know their struggles and this will pave the path toward making them realize how you can be a solution (and that’s when the big bucks come in!)

 Marketing Mistake #16: Not posting articles on your website

 Publishing articles can help in boosting credibility.
-By providing them a detailed blog post, readers will see that you know what you’re doing.
+By providing them with a detailed blog post, readers will see that you know what you’re doing.
 It’s also one of the BEST ways to give value.

 It also helps to boost your website and reach.
 Having a blog and making the most out of SEO keywords will help Google see that you’re worth being pushed up on the search engine!
 (We all know how internet users won’t go beyond the first page of Google)

 How to post more: For a start, you can post once a week.
 You’ll still be able to boost your website’s reach this way.
 As long as you have articles, you can start building credibility.
 If you think it’s really not your thing or you don’t have enough time, you can always outsource this task or search for what is your thing (podcasting, videos, photos) and list those on your website.

 Wow, that’s quite a list!
 Now, this doesn’t mean that you have to do EVERYTHING and fix it all at the same time.
 Reflect on where you need help the most before investing time in fixing that marketing mistake.

 Sometimes, it also depends on what you offer.
 If you are a service-based business, stressing about abandoned carts isn’t worth it.
 Rather, you can follow up on prospects who inquired about your services, and focusing on engagement will be the best course of action.

 Did you find yourself nodding at some of these marketing mistakes?